 Photos of Hugo Chavez shown after 2-month absence

-The four photos show Chavez reclining on what appears to be a bed, a blue pillow behind his head.
-He smiles broadly, while his daughters Rosa and Maria lean in close to him.
+Chavez is propped up on what appears to be a bed in the photos, a blue pillow behind his head.
+His face appears puffy, but he is smiling broadly, while his daughters Rosa and Maria lean in close to him.

-Three of the images show Chavez looking at Thursday's issue of the Cuban Communist Party newspaper Granma, his daughters still flanking him.
-Chavez's son-in-law, Science and Technology Minister Jorge Arreaza, showed the photos on Venezuelan state television.
+In other images, Chavez is shown looking at Thursday's issue of the Cuban Communist Party newspaper Granma, his daughters still flanking him.
+The photos were shown on television by Chavez's son-in-law, Science and Technology Minister Jorge Arreaza.

 "After two months of a complicated post-operative process, the patient remains conscious, with his intellectual functions intact, in close communication with his government team," Villegas said, reading from a statement on television.